Swilam20/Vacation-Tracking-System-VTS-/Docs/Functional-Requirements.md

 ## The Vacation Tracking System (VTS) shall provide the following core functionalities:

+### Integration with HR Systems

+- The system shall integrate with existing HR and legacy systems to retrieve employee data and update leave balances in real time.

 ### Rules-Based Validation

 - The system shall implement a configurable rules engine to validate and verify all vacation and leave requests in accordance with company leave policies.

-### Leave Balance Verification

-- The system shall prevent employees from submitting leave requests that exceed their available leave balance.

 ### Manager Approval Workflow